SomeWeekendReading/someweekendreading.github.io/_posts/2023-03-02-150k-rus-dead-in-ukraine.md

 - (1440/290) &mdash; (2280/60) months = __5 &mdash; 38 months__ (Oryx data)

-(Yes, I got those intervals by the very crude method of dividing high and low tank estimates by low and high tank loss estimates.
+(Yes, I got those intervals by the very crude method of dividing high and low tank estimates by low and high tank loss estimates, respectively.
 This is Not The Way.
 I _should_ model each set of numbers by a shifted binomial distribution, then employ [the methods of ratio distributions which say the ratio is approximately lognormally distributed](https://en.wikipedia.org/wiki/Ratio_distribution#Binomial_distribution).
 But in my currently post-COVID-19-brain-fog-addled brain, I just can't summon up the oomph to flog the damn recalcitrant neurons any harder than this.
-Better in the future as I heal, I promise&hellip; but you _are_ permitted and encouraged to hold this one example of bad behavior against me to make sure I do better.)
+Better in the future as I heal, I promise&hellip; but you _are_ permitted &ndash; and encouraged &ndash; to hold this one example of bad behavior against me to make sure I do better in the future.)

 Well, that's a couple of wide ranges.
 We expect the Oryx data to lead us to believe it will take longer, since they have much lower tank destruction estimates.
 They want independent visual confirmation on every tank destroyed.
-So I'm gonna go with the Ukrainian data here, and __estimate about 9 months until Russia runs out of tanks in Ukraine.__
+So I'm gonna go with the Ukrainian data here, and __(crudely!) estimate about 9 months until Russia runs out of tanks in Ukraine.__

 It could be faster, if Ukrainians are able to deploy Challenger, Leopard-2, and maybe even Abrams tanks from the west.
 Each of those should be able to hunt Russian tanks pretty